Phala-Network/dstack/docs/deployment.md

 After the app starts normally, click [Board] to access.

-You can see connections to two tproxy nodes:
+You can find the connections to dstack-gateway nodes, meaning that the app is now reachable from the internet:

 ![app board](assets/app-board.png)